nolascojoao/aws-bastion-server-lab/README.md

 ---

 ## Task 7: Logging into Bastion Server and Creating EC2 in Private Subnet
+- Allows SSH access to the Bastion Server, creates an EC2 instance in the private subnet and tests connectivity to the NAT Gateway
+---

 **7.1.
 SSH into the Bastion Server:**
 ```bash
 ssh -i <key-name>.pem ec2-user@<bastion-public-ip>